Civic Space in Eastern Europe & Eurasia

 Barometers of Civic Space

-To fill this critical data gap, over the last three years AidData has collected and analyzed vast amounts of historical data on civic space and Russian influence across 17 countries in Eastern Europe and Eurasia (E&E) between 2010 and 2021.
-Each civic space report quantifies four barometers of civic space in each country in ways that are comparable across the region and can be scaled to future years and regions.
+To fill this critical data gap, AidData has collected and analyzed vast amounts of historical data on civic space and Russian influence across 17 countries in Eastern Europe and Eurasia (E&E) between 2010 and 2021.
+The resulting reports—a regional synthesis report and 17 individual country profiles—quantify key barometers of civic space in ways that are comparable across the region and that can be scaled to future years and regions.

 For partnerships and media queries, contact: